thorbjoernheise/thorbjoernheise/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="100%">

-- 🌱 I’m currently learning Python and PostgreSQL
+- 🌱 I’m currently learning Python

 - ❓ I'm interested in anything related to structured finance analysis and the technology to do so